goodarzilab/Ribolog/README.md

 <b> Step 1:</b> Make sure to have all the necessary development tools installed on your system.
 Run these in the command line to install them: <br/>

+- Skip this step if you use Windows.

 In Ubuntu (or computing servers):
 ```sh
 sudo apt-get install build-essential libcurl4-gnutls-dev libxml2-dev libssl-dev libz-dev libbz2-dev liblzma-dev